Healthy commerce is impossible without inventory management.

 Popularized by Toyota, JIT technique has become almost iconic, and many business people have been using this strategy as a primary one.
 Yes, its potential for saving and earning costs is great, but it includes certain risks as well.

 One of the main drawbacks of this technique is a great dependence on the suppliers and contractors who can leave the retailer with almost nothing if they fail to fulfill the order.
 And a sudden spike in demand can also badly affect stability of the supply chain.

 But if you are able to build a reliable network of trusted suppliers and contractors, this system can work perfectly well, especially if an automated system helps you to implement JIT more effectively, intelligently managing vendors and purchase orders, and reducing delays.

 This technique involves an agreement with the contractor to pay him only when his product sells.
 For example, a wholesaler places stock on the shelves of a retailer but keeps the rights and ownership of the stock until it is sold.
 And at that point retailer buys the consumed stock.
 Sure, this method involves a risk and demand uncertainty and a very extreme degree of trust from the wholesaler.

 Within consignment technique retailers can enjoy the benefits of offering a broader range of products to their customers, without freezing his capital, and at the same time retailer is able to return unsold items at no cost.

 A wholesaler, or contractor, is the one who takes greater risks, but he can enjoy some pleasant benefits, like putting marketing costs of the product on the shoulders of retailer or testing new products.

-Backordering is an inventory management model, which implies taking orders and receiving payments for the goods which are out-of-stock.
-Simply said, accepting an order from a customer for a product which is out of stock, but not showing it to customers.
+Backordering is an inventory management model, which implies taking orders and receiving payments for goods that are out-of-stock.
+Simply said, accepting an order from a customer for a product that is out of stock, but not showing it to customers.
 Once the order is placed, you order stock and replenish it.
 And you get the order as soon as possible.
 Seems interesting, so it is.